crtschin/flood/README.md

 # Flood
-A data-generator for databases using Aqueduct.
+A library for automatic databases seeding using Aqueduct.

 ## Usage